thebrianbug/svelte-turbo-starter/README.md

    - Use `npm run format` before committing to ensure consistent code style

 3. **Testing**
-   - Write unit tests alongside your components with `.test.ts` extension
+   - Write unit tests with Vitest (`.test.ts` extension)
+   - Write end-to-end tests with Playwright in the `tests` directory
+   - Each app runs tests with `npm run test` (runs e2e then unit tests)
-   - Run `npm run test:unit` to execute unit tests
+   - Run `npm run test:unit` for unit tests only
-   - End-to-end tests use Playwright and can be run with `npm run test:e2e`
+   - Run `npm run test:e2e` for Playwright e2e tests
+   - Use `npm run kill:e2e` to clean up any hanging test processes

 4. **Building for Production**
    ```sh